bayoen/bayoen-star-exe/README.md

 ### 3. Tools for streaming
 - Chroma Key: This is useful if you want to insert scoreboards in streaming.
 Because overlays cannot be captured, it changes the color of the main window for broadcast transmission.
 Check '**Main > Menu > Settings > MAIN > Enable Chrome Key (Magenta)**' to activate chroma key of the main window.

 - Exporting Text: This is useful when you want to configure the interface directly instead of the scoreboard.
 You can import text files (\*.txt) from the streaming program.
-Check '**Main > Menu > Settings > Main > Export Text**' to save the file in the path of '**Folder**' on the right.
+Check '**Main > Menu > Settings > MAIN > Export Text**' to save the file in the path of '**Folder**' on the right.